 We’re harvesting two blocks of pine trees on the eastern side of Valley Road in Whakatāne.

-The harvesting operation means we will need to close sections of Valley Road to make sure everyone stays safe.
+The harvesting operation means we need to close sections of Valley Road to make sure everyone stays safe.
 Residents, businesses and those visiting businesses within the road closures will still have access most of the time, aside from short periods when trees are being felled close to the road edge.

 - Where exactly are those blocks?